Ujvala20/codsoft-task2/README.md

 Output

-A trained model that accurately estimates movie ratings based on available features.
+A trained model that accurately predicts movie ratings based on movie features.